HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CordovaBrowser_Methods.md

 Cloned copy of the widget.

-Exceptions
+### Exceptions

 None

-Remarks
+### Remarks

 *   This method is not supported on SegmentedUI2 widget.
 *   Gestures for the FlexContainer are not cloned.
 You have to reapply the gestures on the cloned object.
 *   In Android platform, cloned Map widget will not work if prefix is not passed as parameter to the API.

 *   To apply focusSkin for dynamically created widgets or cloned widgets, assign focusSkin dynamically after adding the widget to the form hierarchy.
-This is applicable for SPA and Desktop web platforms.{% highlight voltMx %}formid.widgetid.focusSkin = "skinname";
+This is applicable for SPA and Desktop web platforms.
+{% highlight VoltMx %}
+formid.widgetid.focusSkin = "skinname";
 {% endhighlight %}
 *   To apply hoverSkin for dynamically created widgets or cloned widgets, assign hoverSkin dynamically after adding the widget to the form hierarchy.
-This is applicable for the Desktop web platform.{% highlight voltMx %}formid.widgetid.hoverSkin = "skinname";
+This is applicable for the Desktop web platform.
+{% highlight VoltMx %}
+formid.widgetid.hoverSkin = "skinname";
 {% endhighlight %}

-Example
+### Example

-{% highlight voltMx %}
+{% highlight VoltMx %}
 //This is a generic method that is applicable for various widgets.
 //Here, we have shown how to use the clone Method for a FlexContainer widget.
 //You need to make a corresponding call of the clone method for other applicable widgets.